 - Holding special, reflective services and liturgies in our church for our school and parish communities, especially during Advent and Holy Week.

-- We organise a school Mass twice a half-term where children from our school lead the collective worship for the school and parishioners are welcomed.
+- We organise a school Mass once a half-term where children from our school lead the worship for the school and parishioners are welcomed.

-- Class assemblies are held on Fridays every two weeks and all members of our community are invited and encouraged to attend.
-These always have an RE focus.
+- Class assemblies are held on Fridays and all members of our community are invited and encouraged to attend.

 - Shared preparation in school and in the parish for the Sacraments of Reconciliation and First Holy Communion.
 We also hold regular parent meetings to ensure that families are fully involved in preparations.